 Against Harris, there is evidence that the correlation is straightforward and direct: More guns does lead to more gun violence, and even more violence in general.
 Yet, Harris thinks there may be an inverse correlation between gun ownership and gun violence, he says, because the areas with the highest concentrations of guns (per capita) in America have the least amount of gun violence.
 However, even if these statistics are accurate, Harris' reasoning is not convincing.
 He is making the mistake of treating rural, suburban and urban areas as if they were equivalent in all relevant aspects.

-To see how this works, you have to understand Simpson's Paradox and the idea of a spurious correlation.
-This is when a statistical analysis misleads us into believing a false correlation, one which may in fact be the opposite of the real correlation.
-This can easily happen when you combine statistical data from populations of very different sizes without taking all of the relevant variables into consideration.
-The population densities in urban, suburban and rural America are significantly different.
+To see how this works, you have to understand Simpson's Paradox.
+Faulty statistical analysis can mislead us into believing a false correlation, one which in fact is the opposite of the real correlation.
+This happens when you combine statistical data from populations of very different sizes without taking all of the relevant variables into consideration.
+The the situation Harris is talking about, the population densities in urban, suburban and rural America are significantly different.
 Furthermore, I think Harris is overlooking two important variables: gun type and gun culture.

 It is reasonable to assume that rural, urban and suburban America tend to have very different gun cultures and very different guns.
 For example, guns in the countryside most likely tend not to be handguns or assault rifles, but hunting weapons.
 These are most likely used to scare trespassers off of private property, to put down suffering animals, and to hunt.
 It is therefore possible that more guns in rural America equals more gun violence in rural America, more guns in suburbia means more gun violence in suburbia, and more guns in urban American equals more gun violence in urban America.
 In short, even if Harris' statistics are accurate, there can be a direct correlation between gun ownership and gun violence in rural, suburban and urban America.
 And given the evidence for such a direct correlation (see link above), the odds are not in Harris' favor.